Cyclenerd/notify-me/CONTRIBUTING.md

 Start reading the code and you'll get the hang of it.
 It is optimized for readability:

-* If you need a new Perl module, please adapt the docs and Docker images as well.
+* If you need a new Perl module, please adapt the docs, GitHub Actions and Docker images as well.
 * Space before the opening curly of a multi-line BLOCK.
 * No space before the semicolon.
 * Space around most operators.